About the Club

 Our sessions are held in the Westwood Games Hall during Terms 1 and 2, and then outside on Varsity Field during Term 3.
 We also shoot during the university holidays because we have a significant number of postgraduate students among our members.

-As agreed at a recent AGM, we kindly ask you make a voluntary £10 contribution to help with the club's ongoing running costs.
+As agreed at a recent AGM, we kindly ask you make a voluntary £10 contribution to help with the club's ongoing equipment and running costs.
 The contribution can be paid here: https://www.warwicksu.com/shop/product/10150100/.
 This goes eniterely towards club equipment, including targets.